Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Wyoming Stats and Trends

-- Thus far this season Wyoming has one win against the spread.

-- The Cowboys have been underdogs by 3.5 points or more one time this year and have not covered the spread once.
+- This season, the Cowboys are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Wyoming's games this year have gone over the total in two out of four opportunities (50%).
+- Wyoming's games this season have gone over the point total two times in four opportunities (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.